AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 **Figure 2:** Common ram pump systems include “(a) the header tank, (b) the drive pipe, (c) the pump with impulse and delivery valves, (d) the air chamber and (e) the delivery pipe” (Young, 1995, p.
 313).

-In conventional ram pump systems, the header tank (a) is placed higher than the ram pump in order to provide potential energy to power the pump.
+In conventional ram pump systems, the header tank (a) that is placed higher than the ram pump provides potential energy to power the pump.
 Realistically, as the water is directed down from the header tank to the pump (c) through the drive pipe (b), it experiences considerable head losses.
-This driving head is directed through the inlet valve of the pump and is expelled through the waste valve (c) until the velocity of the water provides enough force to shut the waste valve.
-Once the waste valve is shut, the water is redirected and stored into the air chamber (d) that is charged with air.
-The air pressure inside this chamber pushes the water up through the delivery pipe (e).

-In the context of AguaClara plants, conventional ram pumps require tanks to be built around the waste water valve to guide the expelled water into the distribution system.
-This installment is more costly and highly inconvenient for the existing AguaClara plants due to the space constraints.
-In order to eliminate such inefficiencies,
+This driving head

 **OUTLINE: Concept and structure of a conventional ram pump**
+- Review of underlying hydraulic concepts (fluid mechanics)
+  - Head loss
+    - The header tank (a), placed higher than the ram pump, provides potential energy to power the pump.
+Unfortunately, as the water is directed down from the header tank to the pump (c) through the drive pipe (b), there are considerable head losses.
+  - Driving head
+  - Purpose of air chamber: to maintain a constant pressure and allow for continuous flow
 - Compare to ACVRP
   - Differences:
     - Improved space, cost, and mechanical efficiency by using vertical ram pump